What is differential geometry: curves and surfaces: Shape operator

 \end{thm}

+\begin{thm}{Advanced exercise} Let $\Sigma$ be a smooth surface with orientation defined by a unit normal field $\Norm$, and let $Z_0\subset \Sigma$ be a connected set with vanishing shape operator.
+Show that $Z_0$ lies in a plane. \end{thm}

-We define the {}\emph{angle} between two oriented surfaces at a point of their intersection $p$ as the angle between their normal vectors at $p$.
-The following exercise is a result by Ferdinand Joachimsthal \cite{joachimsthal} generalized by Ossian Bonnet \cite{bonnet}.
+We define the {}\emph{angle} between two oriented surfaces at a point of their intersection $p$ as the angle between their normal vectors at~$p$.

-\begin{thm}{Exercise} Assume that two smooth oriented surfaces $\Sigma_1$ and $\Sigma_2$ intersect at constant angle along a smooth regular curve $\gamma$.
+\begin{thm}{Exercise} Assume two smooth oriented surfaces $\Sigma_1$ and $\Sigma_2$ intersect at constant angle along a smooth curve~$\gamma$.
 Show that if $\gamma$ is a curvature line in $\Sigma_1$, then it is also a curvature line in $\Sigma_2$.

-Conclude that if a smooth surface $\Sigma$ intersects a plane or sphere at constant angle along a smooth regular curve $\gamma$, then $\gamma$ is a curvature line of~$\Sigma$. \end{thm}
+Conclude that if a smooth surface $\Sigma$ intersects a plane or sphere along a smooth curve $\gamma$ at a constant angle, then $\gamma$ is a curvature line of~$\Sigma$. \end{thm}

 \begin{thm}{Exercise} Let $\Sigma$ be a closed smooth surface with orientation defined by a unit normal field $\Norm$.
-Assume $t$ is sufficiently close to zero.